dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 ~~~

 For the previous program:

-* we created the computational graph once we created the equation to PyTorch
+* once we wrote the equation PyTorch creates computational graph on fly...
 * every Tensor with a flag: `requires_grad=Fase` will freeze backward computation
 * every Tensor with a flag: `requires_grad=True` will require gradient computation
 * when the forwards pass is done, we evaluate this graph in the backwards pass to compute the gradients.